sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-online-portfolio.md

 ### Jekyll

-Jekyll is the most important Ruby gem in our website project.
+Jekyll is the most important Ruby gem in the website project.
 It is the engine that transforms plain text into a static website.
 It is fully compatible with the free site deployment tool chosen for this project, GitHub Pages.

 Install the Jekyll gem: